jylhakos/access_control_sawtooth_rest_api/README.md

 ### Optional - Nginx

-To pass a HTTPS request to Hyperledger Sawtooth's REST API, the [proxy_pass directive](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) is specified inside a location block.
+To pass a HTTPS request to Hyperledger Sawtooth's REST API, the [proxy_pass directive](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) is specified inside a location.

 Configure default.conf file to specify proxy_pass directive with Docker container's name in the location /sawtooth/blocks block.